 MAINTAINING YOUR WELLBEING

 Spiralheart embraces the ideals of Personal Responsibility, and Self-care.
 We also do everything we can to ensure a comfortable environment that is conducive to appropriate self-care.
 While at camp you are responsible for your own physical and emotional wellbeing, and we encourage you to do what you need to in order to stay healthy in body and mind.
 There is no doctor on premises.
 In the unlikely event that you suffer a serious injury or illness you will most likely need to go off site for treatment.
 Those instances are rare, however, and most needs can be met with on site support.
-As part of that support we appoint a Safety Witch each year.
+As part of that support we strive to appoint a Safety Witch each year, volunteer willing.
 You’ll get to meet them at the All Camp Meeting on Monday afternoon.
 The Safety Witch is a volunteer.
 Throughout the week they keep track of our first-aid kit and make sure it’s stocked, they disseminate relevant safety information, and they act as the point person for any minor injuries that may occur on site.
 They can also act as the point person for folks who may find themselves dealing with emotional upset as a result of the week’s work.
 They may lend an ear to listen, or enlist further support from other members on a specially designated response team.
-The Safety Witch is the person to see if you feel in need of physical or emotional support during the week.
-Remember that seeking out the support of others can be an act of strength as well as effective self-care.
+The Safety Witch is the person to see if you feel in need of physical or emotional support during the week and they can help you find support.
+While we aren’t therapists and do not offer therapy, remember that seeking out the support of others can be an act of strength as well as effective self-care.

 Caring for your body